BloodyKatana47/chat-listener/README.md

 Third response text
 ```

-**Example files were added in order to help with configuring the user bot ❗**
+**Example files were added in order to help with configuring the user bot❗**

 ### Show some ❤️ and ⭐ the repo to support the project!